michalc/aiodnsresolver/README.md

 ```

+## Example: lowhaio

+No extra code is needed to use aiodnsresolver with [lowhaio](https://github.com/michalc/lowhaio): it is used by default.

 ## Testing strategy

 Tests attempt to closly match real-world use, and assert on how input translate to output, i.e. the _public_ behaviour of the resolver.
 Therefore the tests avoid assumptions on implementation details.